EC528-Fall-2023/ChRIS/README.md

     * Automatically collect and query generated logs from containers
     * Visualize collected data on the administrator’s interface
     * Create useful visualizations for gathering plugin metrics, system performance metrics, and system logs
+    * Create useful alarms that could be useful for system administrators
 * Learn how to utilize Openshift on the New England Research Cloud (NERC) and use that implementation with ChRIS
     * Deploy ChRIS on the NERC using OpenShift
     * Create a Helm project for deploying ChRIS and the observability stack on OpenShift